 One of the main objectives of the study was to generate strong data base.
 Based on the data gap availability and data gap analysis, the sub-surface data, groundwater level data and groundwater quality data were generated.
-The following table shows the data collected/generated in the study area.
+Data collected/generated in the study area is presented in Table 2.1.